 Spend 16 days riding on two wheels as you explore Guatemala's lively towns and unrivaled natural splendor; you'll traverse from Antigua to the sparkling waters of Lake Atitlan, then ascend the country's highest mountains in Huehuetenango.
 You'll return from this action-packed escape inspired by both the rugged beauty of the land as well as the warmth and loveliness of the Guatemalan people, not to mention the new friends you'll make on the trails.

-Explore the scenic outdoors on this five-day Guatemalan nature adventure.
-Get a first glimpse of the local flora and fauna at Ram Tzul, along with visiting a beautiful waterfall.
-Then, tour and swim in the iconic turquoise pools of Semuc Champey.
-Next, discover the caves in the Limestone Mountains of Candelaría, before touring Laguna Lachúa National Park and its unique ecosystem thriving with wildcats and exotic birds.
+Explore Guatemala's great outdoors on this five-day nature adventure.
+Marvel at the exotic flora and fauna at Ram Tzul, visit a beautiful waterfall, and swim in the turquoise pools of Semuc Champey.
+Next, explore the caves in the limestone mountains of Candelaría before touring Laguna Lachúa National Park, a unique ecosystem teeming with wildcats and exotic birds.

 On this four-day trip to Guatemala, explore the local culture, along with one of the most stunning lakeside landmarks.
 Begin in Antiqua, and tour the churches, monasteries, and Mayan ruins, along with choosing between different artisanal workshops.
 Then, travel to Lake Atitlán to view the iconic body of water, along with visiting the local villages.

 On this weeklong journey through Guatemala, explore major sites in the western highlands and northern rainforests.
 The trip begins in Antigua with a sightseeing tour followed by a stay on beautiful Lake Atitlán and a visit to an indigenous market dating back thousands of years.
 Then venture north to discover the ancient Maya city of Iximché and the awe-inspiring pyramid temples at Tikal National Park.